A list of states with Correlates of War abbreviations and identifiers, plus

 Note

-The state variable was added to the original data to help comparisons
+The state variable was added to the original data to support comparisons

 across data sets in this package.